 Recalibrating the world’s energy system to meet net-zero targets while sustaining production systems that foster energy security will require trillions of dollars of investment.
 Governments have taken leading roles in industrial policy by offering massive incentives to catalyze private capital and accelerate transition goals.
 But these energy investment needs come as the global economy faces significant headwinds from high inflation, slowing growth and heightened risk from geopolitical instability.
 How will markets respond?
 How will investors navigate these risks and opportunities?
 What will be the impact of the U.S. Inflation Reduction Act in accelerating investment?
 What will facilitate capital flows to developing countries to promote just energy transitions and bridge north-south divides?

 Roadmaps to achieve net zero are placing great focus on supply chains.
 Technologies central to the transition require much more critical minerals than conventional energy sources, yet governments and industry have expressed alarm about whether there will be sufficient mineral supply to move from a fuel-intensive to a mineral-intensive energy system.
 Beyond sourcing, pandemic lockdowns and the war in Ukraine have underscored the risks when things go wrong.
 Technology failures, commercial delays, new geopolitical crises and broken supply chains are inevitable realities going forward.
 How will supply chains adjust and scale and what are the industry’s contingency plans for disruption?
 Is globalization giving way to regionalization?

 Attracting and retaining talent will be a critical source of competitive advantage.
 What skills are needed for the energy industry of the future?
 How can the industry attract next-generation workers?
-How can industry remain in-step with society’s evolving values on ESG, race, diversity, and inclusion?
+How can industry remain in-step with society’s evolving values on environmental, social and governance (ESG), race, diversity and inclusion?